Stacey Gilroy will never forget those chilling words uttered by her

 At 10:06 pm, Mike walked into the ED, rested his head on the counter and

 told the receptionist, “I think I’m having a heart attack.”
 Within

 moments, he was on the exam table in Triage, doctors and nurses bustling

 to perform a cardiac workup.
 The EKG revealed ST elevation and a

-Shortly after 11 PM, Interventional Cardiologist Sean Janzer, M.D.,
+Shortly after 11:00 pm, Interventional Cardiologist Sean Janzer, MD,

 performed an emergency thrombectomy and stent placement to the left